 Available with Spatial Analyst license.

-The Spatial Analyst module is a Python module for analyzing raster data with the functionality provided by the ArcGIS Spatial Analyst extension.
-It provides access to all the geoprocessing tools available in the Spatial Analyst toolbox as well as other helper functions and classes that allow you to more easily automate your workflows through Python.
+The Spatial Analyst module, arcpy.sa, is a Python module for analyzing raster and vector data with the functionality provided by the ArcGIS Spatial Analyst extension.
+It provides access to all the geoprocessing tools available in the Spatial Analyst toolbox as well as other functions and classes that allow you to automate your raster processing workflows.

-The module has three major components: Classes, Operators, and Functions.
+The module has four major components: Classes, Functions, Geoprocessing functions and Operators.

-The functional components of Spatial Analyst, and some other related components that are useful, are identified below.
+The functional components of Spatial Analyst, and some other useful components, are identified below.

 Spatial Analyst components